 ASRA understands that there is a need to monitor and review the effectiveness of all stages of the risk management process.
 During the risk assessment process, the assumptions, methods, data sources, analyses, results and reasons for decisions will be recorded by the SM.
 This data will then be used to support our related procedures and processes.
-This is also important for continuous improvement and achievement of our safety objectives and targets.
+This is also important for continuous improvement and achievement of safety objectives set by the incoming ASRA Board at its AGM.